EU court: Google need not apply 'right to be forgotten' outside EU | DW | 24.09.2019

 The case stems from the EU court's 2014 ruling that people have the right to control such information and be able to delete links to outdated or humiliating personal information appearing in searches within the EU bloc.

-The Court said on Tuesday that search engine operators such as Google must put in place measures to discourage internet users from going beyond European borders to obtain information.
+The court also said on Tuesday that search engine operators such as Google must put in place measures to discourage internet users from going beyond European borders to obtain information.

-"EU law requires a search engine operator to carry out such a de-referencing on the versions of its search engine corresponding to all the (EU) member states," the EU court added.

 Read more: France fines Google nearly €1 billion in 'historic' tax fraud

-Following the CNIL fine, Google turned to the French Council of State which then consulted the EU Court of Justice.
+Following the CNIL fine, Google turned to the French Council of State which then consulted the ECJ.

 Read more: Google unveils 'unprecedented' iPhone security flaw